kyoh86/richgo/README.md

 failPackageStyle:
   # Same format as `buildStyle`

-# A threashold of the coverage
+# A threshold of the coverage
 coverThreshold: (0-100)

 # Style of the "Cover" lines with the coverage that is higher than coverThreshold.